dmhefel/information-retrieval-final-project/README.md

 _(Provide a brief overview of what your team did.
 This will be described in more detail in the slide presentation, so you don’t need to go into great detail here.)_

 # Output:

 _Depending on your approach, output may be in the form of tables of results and/or user-visible features of a run-time application._

 # Results:
+Note: all of our results are compared against the baseline provided by the bm25 custom analyzer.

+The 2-tier search system ignored all of the relevant results that were also found in a query including the word astronomy.
+This approach performed better in all of the TREC query texts, especially on the narrative (almost doubled the ndcg).
 _Provide a brief overview of the results, which will be described in more detail in the slide presentation._

 # Dependencies: